Raidi-KartheeK/Raidi-KartheeK/README.md

 ## 🚀  DevOps Engineer at BIQ Solutions Pvt.Ltd | Cloud | Automation | Kubernetes | Terraform  | CI-CD
 ---

-I’m a passionate DevOps & Cloud Engineer with 5+ years of IT experience, including 4+ years in AWS DevOps and 1 year in Linux administration, CI/CD, and infrastructure automation.
-I specialize in building scalable, secure, and highly available cloud platforms, automating infrastructure, and orchestrating containerized microservices using Docker, Kubernetes (EKS), and Helm.
-I also optimize CI/CD pipelines with Jenkins, integrate security and code quality scans, and implement DevSecOps best practices to ensure reliability, scalability, and faster deployments.

 I’m a passionate **DevOps & Cloud Engineer** with 5+ years of IT experience, specializing in:
 - ⚡ Building scalable, secure, and highly available cloud platforms
 - 🔄 Automating infrastructure with **Terraform & Ansible**
 - 🐳 Orchestrating containerized microservices with **Kubernetes (EKS)** & Helm
 - 🚀 Designing CI/CD pipelines with **Jenkins & GitHub Actions**
 - 🔐 Enforcing **DevSecOps practices** for security, scalability, and compliance

 ---
 ## 🛠️ Tech Toolbox